-Among US adults with hypertension, 61.5% were not taking antihypertensive medication in 1999-2020 compared with 44.6% in 2017-2020.
+Among US adults with hypertension, 61.5% were not taking antihypertensive medication in 1999-2000 compared with 44.6% not taking antihypertensive medication in 2017-2020.
 (Figure 4; panel A).
 Among US adults who self-reported taking antihypertensive medication, the percentage taking four or more classes of antihypertensive medication increased from 3.5% in 1999-2000 to 7.6% in 2017-2020 (Figure 4; panel B).
 The age-adjusted estimated prevalence of BP control among US adults with hypertension was 10.2%, 25.8%, and 23.8% in 1999-2000, 2009-2010, and 2017-2020, respectively (Figure 5; panel A).
 For adults who self-report taking antihypertensive medication, 26.2%, 44.1%, and 43.3% had controlled BP in 1999-2000, 2009-2010, and 2017-2020, respectively (Figure 5; panel B).

 Among US adults with hypertension who self-reported taking antihypertensive medication, the prevalence of resistant hypertension was 13.7% in 1999-2000, 17.7% in 2009-2010, and 16.2% in 2017-2020 (Figure S4; panel A).
 Among those who were taking three or more classes of antihypertensive medication, the prevalence of resistant hypertension was 73.5%, 64.1%, and 67.9% in 1999-2000, 2009-2010, and 2017-2020, respectively (Figure S4; panel B).

-In 2017-2020, the prevalence of hypertension was higher at progressively older age (Figure S5), among men versus women (Figure S6), and among non-Hispanic Black adults versus non-Hispanic White adults, non-Hispanic Asian adults, Hispanic adults and adults from other race/ethnic groups (Figure S7).

 DISCUSSION

-In the current manuscript, we describe the development of an open-access web-based application that allows the calculation of nationally representative estimates for a number of BP-related outcomes using publicly available data from NHANES.
-Using this app, we generated statistics for some of these BP-related outcomes over time, both crude and adjusted by age.
-We also generated statistics stratified by characteristics of US adults (e.g., CKD), and by pooling multiple NHANES cycles to obtain more precise estimates when working with small group sizes.
-Researchers, stakeholders, and the public in general interested in BP-related outcomes can now use the current app to accomplish a variety of purposes.
+In the current manuscript, we describe the development of an open-access web-based application that allows the calculation of US nationally representative estimates for a number of hypertension-related outcomes using publicly available data from NHANES.
+Using this app, we generated crude and age-adjusted statistics for some of these outcomes by calendar year.
+We also generated statistics stratified by characteristics of US adults (e.g., CKD), and by pooling multiple NHANES cycles to obtain more precise estimates when working with population sub-groups.
+Researchers, stakeholders, and the public in general interested in hypertension can use this application to generate statistics.

-NHANES is a program specifically designed to obtain nationally representative estimates of the health and nutrition status of non-institutionalized US adults.
-Therefore, NHANES represents the ideal data source to obtain valid and reliable statistic on BP-related outcomes among US adults.
+NHANES is a program designed to obtain nationally representative estimates of the health and nutrition status of non-institutionalized US adults.
 Although NHANES data are publicly available, working with these data is not exempt of challenges.
 Examples of challenges that may face working with NHANES data include the need to download multiple files, even for a single NHANES cycle; combining multiple NHANES variables to create the measurement of interest, which may require dealing with missing data and questionnaire skip patterns; harmonizing definitions across multiple NHANES cycles; and the analyses of complex survey design data.
-NHANES has been conducted over many cycles and some of the methods have been updated over time.
-For example, NHANES switched from using sphygmomanometer devices to oscillometric devices to measure BP in 2017-2018.
+NHANES has been conducted over many cycles and some of the methods have changed over time.
+For example, NHANES switched from using a mercury sphygmomanometer to an oscillometric devices to measure BP in 2017-2018.
 NHANES data users need to be careful when analyzing data across multiple cycles.
 Reducing barriers to using NHANES data will facilitate the use of these data to inform BP-related public health decisions and future research.